vemana/vemana.github.io/_posts/2001-01-01-abiyz-intro.md

 # Relevance for Software Engineering

-> The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise. - Dijkstra

-Perhaps the spirit of our learnings from the Work Desk example is succinctly captured by the Dijkstra quote.
-It applies directly to programming.
 In the Work Desk example, we used a Problem Solving Domain already available for us (arithmetic, geometry) where as **in programming, we need to invent the Domain and the tools ourself**.

 > Good software engineering requires inventing the concept of Place Value Decimal System and the Multiplication algorithm to solve the Work Desk Area problem.
 Numbers and arithmetic is a good problem solving domain for the area problem.
 {:.block-tip}